This isn’t how you thought life abroad would feel.

 There's a reason this happens.

-It’s the space between arriving and actually feeling at home in your life here.
+It's the space between learning how to live abroad and feeling at home in the life you're building there.

 Where to Start